Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Races/Myelos.md

 - Forma Medium
 	- Parts fully submerged in medium will be preserved indefinitely
 - Attaching a limb to you but don't interface with it
-	- gives -2 Con until removed but incurs no Int damage\
+	- gives -2 Con until removed but incurs no Int damage
-## Threads
-- some groups use the same modifications like a uniform.
-- They have a cultural tradition of spontaneous coordinated song and dance
-	- This seems to suggest a (likely vestigial) hivemind relationship in the species
-- When a Myelos dies it shrivels into a ball that looks like its made of tree roots, its common to carve this into a statue or turn it into jewelry

 ### Name Examples
 #idkq
 #### First